apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 What is a "dataset"?
 --------------------

-An Airflow Dataset is a logical grouping of data.
+An Airflow dataset is a logical grouping of data.
 Upstream producer tasks can update datasets, and dataset updates contribute to scheduling downstream consumer DAGs.

 Uniform Resource Identifier (URI) define datasets: